cwendorf/Sourcebook/JASP/data-analysis/descriptives.md

 ### Selecting the Analysis

-1. First, load the data file previously created (described elsewhere).
-Be sure that the data file looks as you intended.
+1. First, enter the data (described elsewhere).

-2. Select the "Descriptives → Descriptive Statistics" option.
+2. In the "Analyses" section of the menu, select the "Descriptives → Descriptive Statistics" option.

 <p align="center"><kbd><img src="descriptives1.png"></kbd></p>